monguri/CCDK/docs/Setup.en.md

 Running an additional many_to_many program in normal mode generates output as shown below.
 ![many_to_many_run_one](images/many_to_many_run_one.png)

-The value of the `Ping` counter variable should begin to increase.
+The value of the 'Ping' counter variable should begin to increase.
 This proves that communication with the backend server is being made successfully.
-However, the value of the `Channelcast` variable should still be at 0.
+However, the value of the 'Channelcast' variable should still be at 0.
 This is because the channelcast method for communication transmits information to all other processes except for itself.

 We will run an additional many_to_many program on top of this.